 Sciences Po is well known for its strong programs in political science, international relations, economics, and history.

 Tags: English Speaking, French Speaking, Full Year Possible, Paris, Undergraduate

-Focus: Conflict Resolution, Development Studies, International Relations, Political Science, Pre-Law
+Focus: Conflict Resolution, Development Studies, Economics, History, International Relations, Political Science, Pre-Law

 Boston University students with a serious interest in Classics have an opportunity to study for a semester at the Intercollegiate Center for Classical Studies (ICCS) in Rome.
-The ICCS was established in 1965 by representatives of ten American colleges and universities, and the number of member institutions has grown to 90.
+The ICCS was established in 1965 by representatives of ten American colleges and universities, and the number of member institutions has grown to over 100.